 Learning opportunities for all co-op members.

 We are committed to Cooperative Principle #5 – Education, Training, and Information.
 From online webinars to on-site workshops, regional conferences, and our annual conference, we are here to provide ongoing learning opportunities for you and your co-op!
 Check out some of our training topics below.
+Download training materials and webinar recordings in our resource library.
 Not seeing what you need?
 Contact us with your needs and we will do our best to assist you.

 We recommend at least one evaluation per term for board and staff members.
 Does your co-op have a system in place for evaluating those in leadership positions?
 In this workshop, we will go over evaluation templates and best practices for your co-op.